rails-api/rails-api/README.md

 * Make *ApplicationController* inherit from *ActionController::API* instead of *ActionController::Base*.
 As with middleware, this will leave out any *ActionController* modules that provide functionality primarily used by browser applications.
 * Configure the generators to skip generating views, helpers and assets when you generate a new resource.

+Rails includes all of the sub-frameworks (ActiveRecord, ActionMailer, etc) by default.
+Some API projects won't need them all, so at the top of config/application.rb, you can replace `require 'rails/all'` with specific sub-frameworks:

+    # config/application.rb
+    require "active_record/railtie"
+    require "action_controller/railtie"
+    # require "action_mailer/railtie"
+    # require "sprockets/railtie"
+    require "rails/test_unit/railtie"

+This can also be achieved with flags when creating a new **Rails::API** app:

+    rails-api new my_api --skip-test-unit --skip-sprockets

 #### For already existing apps

 If you want to take an existing app and make it a **Rails::API** app, you'll have to do some quick setup manually.